 For one, there’s the cost.
 When you have other financial responsibilities like a mortgage and family expenses, finding thousands of dollars for tuition can be challenging.
-Then of course there’s the aspect of readjusting to being a student after many years out of school…not to mention the apprehension that can come along with learning new technologies, or the thought of enrolling in classes with people half your age.
+Then, of course, there’s the aspect of readjusting to being a student after many years out of school…not to mention the apprehension that can come along with learning new technologies or the thought of enrolling in classes with people half your age.

 Yes, it’s overwhelming, but it doesn’t mean you can’t or shouldn’t do it.

-Making the decision whether or not to go back to school is a highly personal one, and it should take you some time think through it.
+Making the decision whether or not to go back to school is a highly personal one, and it should take you some time to think through it.
 Figuring it out can be easier, however, if you first consider a few of the following things:

 Create your goals

 Why do you want to go back to school?
 This is the central question in the decision-making process.
 For example, going back to school to change your career is a good reason to return.
 However, you should make sure that you choose a degree program that will help get you to where you want to be professionally.
 Research which majors are related to your desired industry, and then use the U.S. Bureau of Labor Statistics to find out the job outlook for that career.
 No matter if you want to change careers, advance your current career, or simply to broaden your knowledge, use your goal to help you make the right degree program choices.

 Once you know why you want to go back to school, figure out the things that are holding you back.
 Determining your pain points will help set you on the path to find solutions for them.
 The U.S. Department of Education has an adult student checklist for adult students who are returning to college or going for the first time.
 Many resources are included that may address some of your pain points for returning to school.